intelygenz/the-real-devops-challenge/DEPLOYMENT.md

 ## Minikube Deployment

-A Bash script `intelykube.sh` orchestrates this Minikube to do the following:
+A Bash script `intelykube.sh` orchestrates this Minikube deployment to do the following:

 * start minikube
 * exports `minikube docker-env` variables